simonetimi/next-gdr/README.md

 - [ ] Pins for locations
 - [ ] Implement user settings in the client store, updated on login
 - [ ] Add the ability for masters to post a picture in chat
+- [ ] Ticket management system for masters

 ### TODO

 - [ ] Update labels in messages/it.json (evergoing)
-- [ ] Put translation labels of weather
+- [x] Put translation labels of weather
 - [x] Investigate on a way to save location chats (generating html or similar, with a specific call)
 - [x] Make labels for error messages to call in server functions
 - [x] Implement string sanitization in the chat (Interweave)